Catherine Edith Macauley Martin: Early life

+Career

+By 1874, she was living at Mount Gambier, where she and her sister Mary ran a school for girls.
+In that year she published a volume of poems, and her name remained unknown to the public, though she had published poems and verse translations in the Adelaide and Mount Gambier newspapers from 1868 or earlier.
+She came to Adelaide, where she befriended Catherine Helen Spence and did journalistic work, including serial stories, The Moated Grange in 1877 and A Bohemian Born as "M.C." for the Christmas period 1878.

+In 1877 she was appointed a clerk in the Education Department, an unusual job for a woman, and welcomed, but lost it in 1885, three years after her marriage, a case of discrimination, suggests the Oxford Companion.

 In 1882, she married Frederick Martin, an accountant for the Alma goldmine near Waukaringa, where they lived for a time.

-In 1890, she published anonymously An Australian Girl, a novel which was favourably reviewed, and in 1891 went to a second edition.
-This was followed in 1892 by The Silent Sea, based on her experiences at Waukaringa, and published as "Mrs Alick MacLeod".
+In 1890, she published anonymously An Australian Girl based on her experiences at Waukaringa, and published as "Mrs Alick MacLeod".
 Her mother died in Mount Gambier in 1891.
 Catherine and Frederick Martin undertook two extensive tours of Europe in 1890–1904 and 1904–1907, during which she wrote a series of articles, Vignettes of Travel, for the Melbourne Age and Leader, also picked up by the (Boorowa, New South Wales) News.
 She also published a serial story At a Crisis for the Adelaide Observer April–June 1900.

-She drew on her travel experiences again for her next novel, The Old Roof Tree: Letters of Ishbel to Her Half-brother, Mark Latimer, a series of essays in letter-form, published in 1906.
-Some are supposed to be written from London, others from a cathedral town, while others describe a tour on the continent.
+She drew on her travel experiences again for her next novel, The Old Roof Tree: Letters of Ishbel to Her Half-brother, Mark Latimer, published in 1906.

 After her husband died in 1909, Martin made a few more trips overseas, keeping abreast of politics and international events.
 She contributed to the Victorian Review, the Melbourne Review, The Age, The Leader, The South Australian Chronicle and Weekly Mail, and the Observer Miscellany.

-In 1923 appeared The Incredible Journey, by C. E. M. Martin, the story of an Aboriginal woman's journey across desert country to recover her son.
+In 1923 appeared The Incredible Journey, by C. E. M. Martin.

 Martin died in the Adelaide suburb of Hyde Park on 15 March 1937, in her ninetieth year.

 Critiques

 Despite being ahead of her time in her understated approach to the usual themes of bush life and her sceptical view of married life, anticipating Henry Handel Richardson and Barbara Baynton, Martin's work has often been dismissed as "conventional nineteenth-century romance", and only two works, Australian Girl and Incredible Journey were, belatedly in 1987, reprinted.

 An Australian Girl has much of the flavour of George Eliot with its themes of personal loss leading to a kind of awakening in religious humanism, written by a woman of thoughtful and philosophic mind.

-The Incredible Journey, with its sympathetic appreciation of the point of view of two aboriginal women, Iliapo and Polde, who traverse hundreds of kilometres of desert country to rescue a boy who has been kidnapped by a white man, a similar theme to Doris Pilkington Garimara's Follow the Rabbit-Proof Fence (1996) and its 2002 film adaptation Rabbit-Proof Fence by Phillip Noyce.
+The Incredible Journey, Iliapo and Polde, who traverse hundreds of kilometres of desert country to rescue a boy who has been kidnapped by a white man, a similar theme to Doris Pilkington Garimara's Follow the Rabbit-Proof Fence (1996) and its 2002 film adaptation Rabbit-Proof Fence by Phillip Noyce.